 I am not advocating one brand of food here, but due to many email requests, I will list some various foods with calcium grams per 1000 kcal.
 Perhaps the numbers will show you why we should not be looking at just ingredients.
 A food can have wonderful ingredients, but wrong ratios, so it may do more harm than good.
 Keep in mind some brand have ingredient we may like better than another, but what counts is the result in your puppy, not what our human mind wants to see on the list!
 Iams, Eukanuba and Purina have excellent levels of nutrition, that is the only reason I listed them here.
 While their ingredients are not my choice, they have what can work well for a giant pup.
 More will be added to list as time permits.

 NOTE- early 2017 Nutro has recently changed their formulas which now puts their calcium higher than desired for safe range of giant breed pups.
 Yes it is still within AFCO limits, but to choose the higher end of those limits is not a wise choice.

 Fromm has one of the best levels for giant breed puppies, provided their system works well with the Duck.
-Fromms calcium level is 2.8 g per 1000 kcal while most others are 4.0 g per 1000 kcals or higher.
+Unfortunately Fromms has also risen with the adujstment in ingredients.
+It is still an excellent food.
 Come on, any of us with a brain can see this is a tremendous difference to a puppy whose body can NOT excrete excess calcium prior to 6 months of age (and are often overfed)!
 Please learn how to check values for yourself and help your puppy grow up healthy.
 He or she will thank you with endless love for many years to come!